LuisCusihuaman/nginx-operator/README.md

 make deploy IMG=<some-registry>/nginx-operator:tag
 ```

-> **NOTE**: If you encounter RBAC errors, you may need to grant yourself cluster-admin
-privileges or be logged in as admin.
+> **NOTE**: If you encounter RBAC errors, you may need to grant yourself cluster-admin privileges or be logged in as
+> admin.

-**Create instances of your solution**
+**Create instances of your solution:**
 You can apply the samples (examples) from the config/sample:

 ```sh
 kubectl apply -k config/samples/
 ```

->**NOTE**: Ensure that the samples has default values to test it out.
+> **NOTE**: Ensure that the samples have default values to test it out.

-### To Uninstall
+### To Uninstall 🗑️

 **Delete the instances (CRs) from the cluster:**

 ```sh
 kubectl delete -k config/samples/
 ```

-**Delete the APIs(CRDs) from the cluster:**
+**Delete the APIs (CRDs) from the cluster:**

 ```sh
 make uninstall
 ```

-**UnDeploy the controller from the cluster:**
+**Undeploy the controller from the cluster:**

 ```sh
 make undeploy
 ```

-## Project Distribution
+## Project Distribution 📦

 Following are the steps to build the installer and distribute this project to users.

-1. Build the installer for the image built and published in the registry:
+1. **Build the installer for the image built and published in the registry:**

 ```sh
 make build-installer IMG=<some-registry>/nginx-operator:tag
 ```

-NOTE: The makefile target mentioned above generates an 'install.yaml'
-file in the dist directory.
-This file contains all the resources built
+**NOTE:** The makefile target mentioned above generates an 'install.yaml' file in the dist directory.
+This file contains
-with Kustomize, which are necessary to install this project without
+all the resources built with Kustomize, which are necessary to install this project without its dependencies.
-its dependencies.

-2. Using the installer
+2. **Using the installer:**

-Users can just run kubectl apply -f <URL for YAML BUNDLE> to install the project, i.e.:
+Users can just run `kubectl apply -f <URL for YAML BUNDLE>` to install the project, i.e.:

 ```sh
 kubectl apply -f https://raw.githubusercontent.com/<org>/nginx-operator/<tag or branch>/dist/install.yaml
 ```

-## Contributing
+## Contributing 💡

-// TODO(user): Add detailed information on how you would like others to contribute to this project
+TODO: Add detailed information on how you would like others to contribute to this project.

-**NOTE:** Run `make help` for more information on all potential `make` targets
+**NOTE:** Run `make help` for more information on all potential `make` targets.

-More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)
+More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html).

-## License
+## License 📄

-Copyright 2024.
+© 2024.

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the
+License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0

-Unless required by applicable law or agreed to in writing, software
-distributed under the License is distributed on an "AS IS" BASIS,
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "
-WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-See the License for the specific language governing permissions and
+AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific
-limitations under the License.
+language governing permissions and limitations under the License.